 Acute or chronic heel and foot pain can be difficult to treat because patients spend so much time on their feet during the healingprocess.
-We had the pleasure of interviewing Dr. Jordan Steinberg about using EPAT / Shockwave Therapy for treating foot and ankle conditions.
+We had the pleasure of interviewing Dr. Jordan Steinberg about using EPAT / Shockwave Therapy for treating foot and ankle conditions in his Podiatry practice.

 How Would You Describe Your Podiatry Practice?

 Dr. Steinberg: We have a private practice specializing in adult and pediatric foot and ankle care offering all different types of podiatry services to meet the needs of the population.

 Sports Medicine is one of the areas that I really like to focus on because I played sports growing up.